Janet Gough

 You can preview the series on Vimeo or via the video opposite.

-Off the Rails is now working on a new TV series on cathedrals and one on the Pilgrim’s Way about pilgrimage in the Middle Ages and today’s pilgrimage renaissance in the UK.
+Off the Rails has also produced a new TV series on cathedrals and another on the Pilgrim’s Way, exploring pilgrimage in the Middle Ages and the resurgence of modern-day pilgrimage in the UK.

 For more info about my presenting work please contact me